Why B12 Shots at Home Can Make Your Treatment Easier!

 Those who suffer from anemia or B12 deficiency will most likely find B12 shots at home to be an effective treatment for their condition.
 Others who have trouble absorbing vitamin B12 through food, oral supplements, or dietary restrictions such as vegetarianism or veganism, may have to take B12 shots at home every day to maintain the vitamin B12 levels within their body.

-- May reduce the risk of macular degeneration
+- May reduce the risk age-related macular degeneration

 4. Choose an Injection Site

-There are four common injection sites, which include:
+There are three common injection sites, which include:

 - The upper arm – This site is usually used for young to middle-aged adults.
 Because those within this age group typically have a healthy amount of muscle mass in their upper arm, they are able to sustain the treatment.
 However, doses over 1mL should be administered to another injection site.

-- The thigh – This is the most common site used by those who inject vitamin B12 shots at home and are best suited to infants and young children.
+- The anterior-lateral thigh in the vastus lateralis muscle – This is the most common site used by those who inject vitamin B12 shots at home and are best suited to infants and young children.
 What makes the thigh a prime injection site is the high amount of fat and muscle directly under the skin.

 - The buttocks – The upper, outer buttocks are also common injection sites; however, only a medical professional should use this site as the buttocks are located near major blood vessels, as well as the sciatic nerve.
-An improperly performed injection can lead to damage to the sciatic nerve.
+An improperly performed injection can lead to damage to the sciatic nerve (CDC, 2019).

 5. Choose How to Inject a Vitamin B12 Shot at Home